-The updated version of this guide is much more complete.
-I’ve included quotes from Charlotte Mason as well as links to help explain each of these topics.
+In this complete guide, I’ve included quotes from Charlotte Mason as well as links to help explain each of these topics.
 I hope that this will encourage you to start using Charlotte Mason’s methods in your home as soon as possible!

 A Principle to Remember